ft-interactive/g-yAxisLinear/README.md

 ![alt tag](https://github.com/ft-interactive/g-yaxislinear/blob/master/images/yOffsetLabel.png)

-<b>.yLabelOffset</b> is be used to amend the right hand margin of the current frame element so that tick text is positioned outside the current frame,
+<b>.yLabelOffset</b> is used to amend the right hand margin of the current frame element so that tick text is positioned outside the current frame,

 ```
 let newMargin = myYAxis.yLabelOffset()+currentFrame.margin().right;